 - Block size

 - Update attribute

-Besides, the PIT file also contains some more properties, identifiers or flags to guide Odin as it installs the firmware.
+Besides, the PIT file also contains some more properties, identifiers, or flags to guide Odin as it installs the firmware.
 Its basic function is to give key instructions to Odin about how much space (block size and count) it has to allocate to different partitions while flashing firmware to your Galaxy device.
-Different Samsung firmware versions may require different partition layout.
+Different Samsung firmware versions may require different partition layouts.

 If you extract all firmware binaries with .tar.md5 extension, you’ll find the following .img and .bin files with .lz4 encryption.